 Berlin’s flea markets can be more than just places to snap up bargains: they’re stages for extravagance, hotspots for night owls, trendy meeting places and veritable treasure troves.
-Whether you’re rummaging through vintage clothes to the beat of a DJ in Kreuzberg’s clubs, enjoying the sunset on car park decks, or haggling over opera costumes steeped in history – these twelve flea markets showcase Berlin’s second-hand scene from its most extraordinary side.
+Whether you’re rummaging through vintage clothes to the sound of DJs in Kreuzberg clubs, enjoying the sunset on car park decks, or haggling over opera costumes steeped in history – these twelve flea markets showcase Berlin’s second-hand scene from its most extraordinary side.

 Tip 1: At SO36, night turns into a shopping spree

 Named after Berlin’s former postal district and located in the heart of Kreuzberg, SO36 is a magnet for music fans, culture vultures and bargain hunters.
-Alongside concerts, readings and the ever-popular roller disco, a night-time flea market takes place here once a month.
+As well as concerts, readings and the ever-popular roller disco, a night-time flea market takes place here once a month.

 This special shopping spot is a top tip for all flea market fans who’d rather sleep in at the weekend than jostle for the best finds in the early hours of the morning.
-At SO36, things only get going at 8 pm.
+At SO36, things don’t get going until 8 pm.
 And with a DJ, colourful club lighting and a table football station , the atmosphere is a prime example of Kreuzberg’s laid-back vibe.

-When: Once a month, dates to be announced by the organisers
+When: Once a month, following announcement by the organisers

 Where: SO 36, Oranienstraße 190, Kreuzberg